-Difference between CAT and GMAT Syllabus: Check Topic-wise detail here
+Difference between CAT and GMAT Syllabus: Topic-wise Comparison

 CAT and GMAT are two of the most popular MBA entrance exams in India having similar syllabus but different approach.
 Can one prepare for both CAT and GMAT together?
 We have listed the difference between CAT and GMAT syllabus in this article.
-Take a look.
+Take a look at GMAT vs CAT.

 Difference between CAT and GMAT syllabus - Common Admission Test or CAT and Graduate Management Aptitude Test or GMAT are the two top MBA entrance exams.
 Since they both are for MBA admission, many students may feel that syllabus of both will be same.
 It is not so.
 CAT and GMAT syllabus may largely be same but there’s uniqueness to both.
 Candidates do have to study reasoning, quantitative aptitude and verbal ability for both CAT and GMAT, but the topics and nature of questions are quite different.
 You can't prepare for both CAT and GMAT simultaneously due to vast difference between pattern and structure.
 For both CAT and GMAT, single minded focus and dedicated exam preparation is necessary.
+So, in the choice between GMAT vs CAT, you must go through their syllabi to assess your strenght and weakness.
 In this article we have listed the difference between CAT and GMAT to help you in making a decision.

 What is the Difference between CAT and GMAT Syllabus?

-The biggest difference between CAT syllabus and GMAT syllabus is the composition of topics.
+The biggest difference between CAT syllabus and GMAT syllabus is the composition of topics and difficulty levels of chapters.
 In this article, we will discuss the syllabus of CAT and GMAT and their differences and similarities.

 CAT vs GMAT: Difference in Syllabus